Couples Counselling

 When to Start Couples Counselling?

-If you answer yes to any of the following questions, it might be time to start couples counselling.
+If you answer yes to any of the following questions, it might be time to start couples counseling.

-• Are seeking clarity on how ADHD may impact your relationship, family life or parenting?
+• Are seeking clarity on how ADHD behaviors may impact your relationship, family life, or parenting?

 • Are you looking for help repairing a broken connection?